 - Christianity came early to West Halton.
-St. Paulinus converted some of the local Anglo-Saxons to Christianity and built a religious house here by the beginning of the eighth century.
+Saint Paulinus converted some of the local Anglo-Saxons to Christianity and built a religious house here by the beginning of the eighth century.

-- The Anglican church, erected in 1695, is dedicated to St. Etheldreda.
+- The Anglican church, erected in 1695, is dedicated to Saint Etheldreda.

 - An earlier church structure burned to the ground in 1682.